Arabidopsis-Information-Portal/deploy-community-tracks/TUTORIAL.md

     ![Monitor job](images/de_monitor_job.png?raw=true)

-When the job completes, the output files will have been uploaded to Araport.
-At this point, the Araport administrators will review the track and ultimately point to it from the Araport JBrowse instance.
+When the job completes, the output files will have been uploaded to the Araport community data directory.
+At this point, the Araport administrators will review the track, move it to the **Community Data -> araport -> community-tracks -> shared** directory, and ultimately point to it from the Araport JBrowse instance.

 For any questions or comments, please email <araport@jcvi.org>.